jrbeutler/rating-project/Documentation/Development.md

 - To ensure that it is running, navigate to http://localhost:3000/graphql to see the graphql playground running.

 ### Replicating the Frontend

 - Run the command `git clone https://github.com/Eli017/rating-project-frontend` to clone the repository.
 - Navigate into the recently cloned application where it is on your local machine via the terminal.
 - Run the command `yarn` to install the necessary dependencies for the frontend.
 - Create an `.env` file in the root of the application that contains this line:
   `API_URL=http://localhost:3000/graphql` where API_URL is equal to the backend's application graphql server.
 - Ensure that the backend is currently running.
 - Run the command `yarn start` to start the application.
   - If the command line asks you to run the application on another port, type "Yes" and press enter.

 ## Replicating the Development Environment (with Docker)

 - Steps for replicating and deploying the local environment can be found [here](https://github.com/Eli017/rating-project/blob/master/Documentation/Deployment.md#deployment-with-docker-locally).

 ## Tests

 ### Frontend

 - Navigate to the project root via the terminal.
 - Run the command, `yarn test` to run any tests.
+- To run the Cypress tests, run the frontend and enter the command, `cypress open` or `cypress run`.

 ### Backend

 - Navigate to the project root via the terminal.
 - Run the command, `jest` to run any tests.